RinthLabs/SolderSidekick/DESIGN_DECISIONS.md

 The system includes:
 - A web-based G-code generator that takes **drill files** from Gerber PCB exports
 - A mechanical mount to install a **soldering iron vertically** on the Ender-3
-- A **direct solder wire feed** using the Ender-3's original Bowden tube
+- A **direct solder wire feed** using the Ender-3's Bowden extruder
 - **Connecting bricks** on the bed to hold PCBs of various sizes without complex tooling

 The kit aims to make robotic soldering **accessible and practical** without expensive or proprietary equipment.